 All of them are crushing it with Facebook ads.

-If you’ve been meaning to kick your marketing efforts into high gear but just don’t know where to start…
+If you’ve been meaning to kick your marketing efforts into high gear and step into the social media advertising world, but just don’t know where to start…

 …then this Facebook advertising for contractors strategy is going to have you looking like Tim Allen on cloud nine.